AmirFaridi-2002/BasicComputer/README.md

 # BasicComputer

 Implementation of Morris Mano's basic computer.
-Principles of Computer System Project.
+Principles of Computer System project at University of Tehran.